Round Prairie Township, Todd County, Minnesota

 Round Prairie Township is a township in Todd County, Minnesota, United States.
 The population was 692 at the 2000 census.
+By the 2020 census the population had increased to 714 residents.

 Round Prairie Township was named for a large prairie within its borders.
+A village name Round Prairie is located in section 18.
+Round Prairie Village was platted in 1903 and had a post office from 1868 to 1963.
+It had a Great Northern Train Station.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.0 square miles (93.3 km^{2}), of which 35.1 square miles (90.8 km^{2}) is land and 1.0 square miles (2.5 km^{2}) (2.66%) is water.

+Lakes

+Lake Latimer is a 202-acre lake with a maximum depth of 30.5 feet located in the township.
+There is a public boat access to the lake in the northeast corner.
+There is a small lake to the southwest of Latimer, named Roundup by the Minnesota DNR, that has a tributary stream leading into Latimer.

+The fish species in the Lake include black bullhead, black crappie, bluegill, brown bullhead, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, walleye, yellow bullhead, yellow perch, shorthead redhorse, white sucker, central mudminnow, golden shiner, Johnny darter, and tadpole madtom.